“More employers are seeing the value of adding a little bit of inconvenience to their health plans these days.”

 It has been our experience most providers within a community will accept patients under these types of plans, will accept co-payments from plan members, will file claims on behalf of the member and cash the reimbursement checks.
 Balance billing can occur, but not as frequently as one would expect.
 In truth it is not anymore common as was the case under indemnity plans prevalent in the 1970’s and early 80’s.

 It is clear Cost Plus / Reference Based Pricing Plans are not as convenient as PPO plans.
 After 35 years of managed care, providers and consumers are confronted with something new and strange.
 Change brings stress.
-Convenience suffers until the nuances of inconvenience are realized and adapted.
+Convenience suffers until the nuances of inconvenience are realized and adopted.

 What is the cost of convenience of PPO plans compared to Cost Plus / Reference Based Pricing Plans?
 How much does this mean in terms of dollars spent from general assets of the employer?

 A rule of thumb indicates 45% of a plan’s total spend is for hospital claims.
 In the case of a small 500 employee life group, total spend for the year equals $3.5 million.
 Approximately $1.6 million would represent hospital claims.
-Assuming the average PPO reimbursement for hospital claims is 275% of Medicare in this example, the Medicare benchmark rate would equal $581,818.
+Assuming the average PPO reimbursement for hospital claims is 275% of Medicare, the Medicare benchmark rate would equal $581,818.
 A Cost Plus / Reference Based Pricing Plan paying 120% of Medicare would reimburse a total of $698,181.
 Therefore the Cost of Convenience under the PPO plan is $901,819.

 In this example the Convenience Cost Factor of $901,819 equals $1,800 per employee.